 This is our children's gallery and it has different activities you can do to find out about the history of London's Docklands.
-Mudlarks is free for schools, but your teacher will need to book time in this gallery if you want to go in during your visit.
+Admission costs £2.50.
+You can book a ticket at the desk in the Entrance Hall, or book on our website the night before.

 Have a go at loading cargo onto boats and trains on our model dock.
+There is also a soft-play section for children under a metre tall.